Government Center station (MBTA): Scollay Under

-In 1912, the BERy began an extension of the East Boston Tunnel west to Bowdoin.
-Court Street station was abandoned and the passageway closed on November 15, 1914.
+In November 1912, the Boston Transit Commission began an extension of the East Boston Tunnel west to Bowdoin.
+Court Street station was abandoned on November 15, 1914; a passageway was opened to connect Scollay Square station with Devonshire, which temporarily served as the terminal.
 The floor of the station was removed and the tunnel angled down through the former station to allow for the extended tunnel to proceed under the existing Scollay Square station.
 The upper part of the former station was later converted to storage space.

-Scollay Under opened on March 18, 1916, an island platform with staircases to Scollay station.
-The 1898-built main platform was extended during the project to accommodate expected loads of transferring passengers.
+Scollay Under opened on March 13, 1916, with streetcars looping empty around the Bowdoin loop.
+It had an island platform with staircases to the existing Scollay station.
+The 1898-built platform was extended during the project to accommodate expected loads of transferring passengers.
+Bowdoin station opened on March 18.
+An Orient Heights–Central Square, Cambridge through service was started, while several Cambridge streetcar lines entered the new tunnel and terminated on a pocket track at Scollay Under.

+The northbound (Cornhill Street) entrance was closed on November 24, 1917, forcing all passengers to use the southbound Tremont Row entrance.
+In 1927, the original headhouse was replaced with a simple staircase to improve sightlines for auto drivers.
 On April 18, 1924, the East Boston Tunnel including Scollay Under was converted from low-platform streetcars to high-platform third-rail-powered rapid transit.
 A portion of the low streetcar platform remained east of the new high platform.

-The northbound (Cornhill Street) entrance was closed on November 24, 1917, forcing all passengers to use the southbound Tremont Row entrance.
-In 1927, the original headhouse was replaced with a simple staircase to improve sightlines for auto drivers.

 The station was further renovated in 1928 with new lights, and improved fare collection equipment.
 Eastern Massachusetts Street Railway service to Brattle Loop ended on January 13, 1935, though some BERy streetcars continued to use it.
 The Metropolitan Transit Authority (MTA) replaced the BERy in 1947 and continued to reduce streetcar services.
 The last Brattle Loop service was discontinued in 1952.
 The northbound platform was extended over the loop in 1954 to allow two 3-car trains of PCC streetcars to board simultaneously.